Optimize Images For Web:

-When it comes to hosting images on your website, there are several factors that can make a difference in the quality, display, and loading speed, each of which greatly affects the end user experience.
+When it comes to hosting images on your website, there are several factors that make a difference in the quality, display, and loading speed, each of which greatly affects the end user experience.
 The size, resolution, file format, and level of compression all play a factor.
-If you’re new to working with image files, this guide is a great place to start learning more.
+If you’re new to working with image files, this guide will show you how best to optimize your images, and increase your website’s engagement.

 Let’s explore different ways to measure image size and what each term means.

 Pixels: Every digital photo and digital graphic is made up of pixels.
-These are the smallest controllable and addressable pieces in an image, and are otherwise known as picture elements (one being a picture element).
+Pixels are the smallest controllable and addressable pieces in an image, and are otherwise known as picture elements (one being a picture element).
 They are usually round or square.
-If you’ve ever worked in Adobe Photoshop or Lightroom and scrolled very far into an image you can see them as an abstract grid.
+If you’ve ever worked in Adobe Photoshop or Lightroom and zoomed all the way into an image you can see them as an abstract grid.

 Resolution: The amount of detail an image holds.
 The higher the level of resolution, the higher the level of detail.
-Image resolution is measured in PPI, or pixels per inch or PPC, pixels per centimeter.
+Image resolution is measured in pixels per inch (PPI) or pixels per centimeter (PPC).
 A general rule of thumb for web is 72 PPI.
 This is often enough information to showcase a beautiful image. *Note this is true for screens up to about 28 inches wide.
 Less than this will result in a “pixelated” image.
 (See below for example.)
 For print, 300+ PPI is generally needed to create a seamless-looking image to the naked eye.

 Image Dimensions: The length and width of a digital image.
 Depending on the platform you use, you can measure the image by pixels, inches, or centimeters.
 You can also get a sense of size by right clicking on the image, and then clicking on “get info”.
 As an example, the file format is under: